srm1071/suraj_cs.io/index.md

   - Xilinx ISE.

 ### My Working area
  Do you know what is PUF?
 You can consider Physically Unclonable Function or PUF as a digital fingerprint.
 What a digital fingerprint does is to uniquely identify persons uniquely.
-PUF basically does the same for any eletronic device where we can embedd a PUF.
+PUF basically does the same for any device where we can embedd a PUF.
+ One can think PUF like a blackbox where there some output (known as Response of a PUF) to some inputs (known as Challenges to a PUF).
+If you apply same challenge in same PUF over multiple times in same embedded device we should get the same response i.e. reliability of a PUF response should be 100% ideally.
  ![Philadelphia's Magic Gardens.
 This place was so cool!](/assets/images/philly-magic-gardens.jpg "Philadelphia's Magic Gardens").

 ```markdown